jzuhone/pyxsim/doc/source/instruments.rst

 2. The observed event energies are convolved with the selected RMF to produce the observed energy channels.

-An :class:`~pyxsim.instruments.InstrumentSimulator` takes an :class:`~pyxsim.event_list.EventList`, performs the above operations, and returns a :class:`~pyxsim.event_list.ConvolvedEventList`, containing the events which remain after being "observed" with the instrument's effective area and the convolved channel energies (PI or PHA depending on the RMF).
+An ``InstrumentSimulator`` takes an :class:`~pyxsim.event_list.EventList`, performs the above operations, and returns a :class:`~pyxsim.event_list.ConvolvedEventList`, containing the events which remain after being "observed" with the instrument's effective area and the convolved channel energies (PI or PHA depending on the RMF).
 For more information about the convolved events, see :ref:`convolved_events`.
-Using an :class:`~pyxsim.instruments.InstrumentSimulator` is very simple:
+Using an ``InstrumentSimulator`` is very simple:

 .. code-block:: python